-The ADV7612 provides circuitry to monitor TMDS clock activity on each of its HDMI ports.
-The firmware can poll the appropriate registers for TMDS clock activity detection and configure the ADV7612 as desired.
-TMDS clock detection control is active as soon as the ADV7612 detects activity above a 25 MHz on the TMDS clock input.
+The ADV7611 provides circuitry to monitor TMDS clock activity on HDMI port.
+The firmware can poll the appropriate registers for TMDS clock activity detection and configure the ADV7611 as desired.
+TMDS clock detection control is active as soon as the ADV7611 detects activity above 25 MHz on the TMDS clock input.